-When the learning experience is authentic, AI becomes a thinking partner rather than a shortcut.
+When the learning experience is real, AI becomes a thinking partner rather than a shortcut.

 That is a position you can act on tomorrow.